Excessive Sweating Explained: Causes, Symptoms, and When to Seek Help

 • Medical causes

-• sweating at rest or in cool environments
+• sweating even when resting or in a cool environment

 fever